hacker-crypto888/texts-words-write/README.md

 ## Background tasks

-Each task is a function in the program, and is called inside of another function each time the user performs the corresponding "action".
+Each task is a function in the program, and is called inside of another function each time the user performs the corresponding action.

 | Actions | Task done by the program | tests on this text |
 |---|---|---|